“Seagull Actual, Seagull Actual, this is Seagull 1-2, over.” I called out, climbing the elevation.

-The refinery, it was all a rusty maze of pipes, valves, pumps, and broken gauges everywhere.
+It was all a rusty maze of pipes, valves, pumps, and broken gauges everywhere.
 Hours passed and we’d only been clunking around those refinery pipes and doors.
 We searched every nook and corner.
-There were no signs of any food or water.
+No food or water.

 “Maybe if we can start now—”

 “You hear that?”
-I cut him out and turned.
+I stopped him and turned, drawing the pistol out.

 “There…” I ran among the pipes and followed the clunks.

 Sam followed, covering my six with colourful words.
 We stopped at a small spot under one of the huge structure, what I believed to be a large boiler.

 “What is it?”
 Sam was mad.
 He got on the sand and aided the search under the pipes.

 “Forget it!”
 I let myself down by one of the columns.
 “I thought I heard some animal sound.”

 Sam calmed down and sat by the column in front of me, throwing his helmet on the ground next to mine.

 I knew it.
-Two or three days tops, we both are going to die a horrible death.
+Two or three days tops until our tragic demise.
 As these thoughts gnawed deep in my head, I read from the imaginary paper, “Two sole survivors of the last division, found dead in an old refinery by the local warlords.
 One of food poisoning, the other eaten by a cannibal.”